wohaco/despace/venera_11_12.md

 Venera 11 separated from Orbiter on December 23, 1978, Venera 12 on December 19.
 Despite the fact that Venera 12 was launched later, the separation of the lander and its landing on the surface were faster than Venera 11, as Venera 12 reached a faster trajectory with the help of correction maneuvers.

-Both lander entered the atmosphere of Venus at a speed of 11.2 m/s 2 days after separation from the orbiters, descended for one hour and landed at a speed of about 7 — 8 m/s on the day side of the planet ([EVN‑006](venus.md)).
+Both lander entered the atmosphere of Venus at a speed of 11.2 ㎧ 2 days after separation from the orbiters, descended for one hour and landed at a speed of about 7 — 8 ㎧ on the day side of the planet ([EVN‑006](venus.md)).
 Lander Venera 11 worked on the surface of the planet for 95 min.
 The Venera 12’s lander transmitted from the planet’s surface for 110 min until the Orbiter went below the horizon, so it is not known when it failed.

-After performing the withdrawal maneuver, each space station flew near Venus at a distance of about 35 000 km ([EVN‑005](venus.md)), transmitting data to Earth from its lander throughout the descent and work on the planet’s surface ([EVN‑092](venus.md)).
+After performing the withdrawal maneuver, each space station flew near Venus at a distance of about 35 000 ㎞ ([EVN‑005](venus.md)), transmitting data to Earth from its lander throughout the descent and work on the planet’s surface ([EVN‑092](venus.md)).
 The last signals from space stations were received in January 1980 (Venera 11) and in March 1981 (Venera 12).

 ![](f/project/v/venera_11_12/pic03.jpg)